WICG/element-timing/README.md

 #### Implicit registration of large image elements

 We register a subset of HTML images by default to allow RUM analytics providers to gather information without having to request HTML changes from sites.
 We use images that occupy a large percentage of the viewport upon being rendered.
 In particular, upon rendering, we register images that occupy a significant percentage of the viewport (say 15% as a placeholder, exact value TBD).

+#### Origin restrictions

+Allowing third-party origins to measure the size of an arbitrary image resource and the time it takes to render could expose certain private content such as whether a user is logged into a website.
+Therefore, for privacy and security reasons, only entries corresponding to a CORS-same-origin response should be exposed.

 ### Questions